NatronGitHub/stackwalker/README.md

 # Stackwalker [![Build Status](https://travis-ci.org/NatronGitHub/stackwalker.svg)](https://travis-ci.org/NatronGitHub/stackwalker)

-Stackwalker is used to process crash reports from MINGW, Linux and macOS.
+Stackwalker and Breakdown is used to process crash reports from Breakpad.

 *This is a fork of Google Breakpad and Mozilla Socorro with additional features/changes maintained for Natron.*